 In the meantime everything that you need to help with your transition into to our sixth form can be found on this page.
 Here is a short list of Sixth Form FAQs which may be of some help to you.

-The Sixth Form Team consists of Mr Fell (Head of Sixth Form), Mrs Fell (Deputy Head of Sixth Form), Miss Anderson (Deputy Head of Sixth Form) and Mrs Griffiths (Sixth Form Co-ordinator), you can find out more about them here - Meet the Team.
+The Sixth Form Team consists of Mr Fell (Head of Sixth Form), Miss Anderson (Deputy Head of Sixth Form), Mrs Lyons (Deputy Head of Sixth Form)and Mrs Griffiths (Sixth Form Co-ordinator), you can find out more about them here - Meet the Team

 The SCHOOL UNIFORM lists, including Boarding, can be found here - you do not need a games kit for sixth form unless you join a team but this will be sorted once you start.
 Initially you will only need a blazer, sixth form tie and skirt that have the school logo on them.

 Please access the A Level Preparation page for the materials to help with the progression for your new A level studies, this includes academic subjects and the Plus One programme.
 There are workbooks, reading lists specific to the coursework and suggested wider reading to help broaden your knowledge and develop your independent learning skills.
 You need to complete any workbooks prior to starting in September.

 EPQ - students enrolled on the Plus One programme will start preparation for an EPQ as part of this programme.
 However, the EPQ is open to all students, whether you are studying for 3 or 4 A Levels.
 We will discuss this with you once you start in the sixth form.